 Egypt Easing Tourism Restrictions

 With the coronavirus spreading across the globe, the Egyptian government was one of many to enact tight restrictions on commerce and social activity in order to mitigate the contagion’s transmission.
 Forced closures of popular tourist sites, hotels, and restaurants have had serious impacts on Egypt’s hospitality and tourism sector—a national revenue stream representing some US $12 billion annually, or around 15% of the country’s GDP.
-Check out or Egypt virtual tours here.
+Have a look at the virtual tours of Egypt.

 For the first few weeks, hotels and cruise ships will be allowed to conduct business at up to 25% of their guest capacity, with the goal of expanding to their full capacity in the following weeks if all goes well.
 To help ensure that hopeful result, this preliminary opening comes with a set of requirements that each business must fulfill.